NBISweden/IgDiscover-legacy/doc/guide.rst

 * are not checked for the cluster size criterion,
 * do not need to match a set of known good motifs,
-* are never considered near-duplicates (but they are checked for cross-mapping and for the allele ratio),
+* are never considered duplicates (but they are checked for cross-mapping and for the allele ratio),
 * are allowed to contain a stop codon.